Homotopy in Exact Categories: The Projective Model Structure

 The proof for unbounded complexes works in almost exactly the same way.
-All that needs to be verified in this case is that $(dg\tilde{\textbf{Proj}(\mathpzc{E})},\tilde{\textbf{Ob}(\mathpzc{E}}))$ is complete.
-Now the class of projectives is closed under $\mathbb{N}$-indexed extensions by Lemma \ref{trans}.
-Completeness therefore follows from from Corollary \ref{Kproj}, Proposition \ref{klift} and Proposition \ref{funcinproj}.
+All that needs to be verified in this case is that $(dg\widetilde{\textbf{Proj}(\mathpzc{E})},\widetilde{\textbf{Ob}(\mathpzc{E}}))$ is complete.
+Now the class of projectives is closed under $(\aleph_{0};\textbf{AdMon})$-extensions by Corollary \ref{trans}.
+Completeness therefore follows from from Corollary \ref{Kproj}, Proposition \ref{klift} and Proposition \ref{funcinproj}. \end{proof}